How to Manage Large Brain Imaging Experiments

 In this set of experiments, we’ll run optimal transport over a simulation dataset and three target atlases to see how our algorithm works.
 To do this, we need to run the Sinkhorn function three times with different arguments each time.

-This is the python function we used for this experiment.
-A simple function that calls the previous Sinkhorn function.
-Luckily, we avoided writing duplicate code three times.
+This is the Python function we used for this experiment: a small wrapper that calls the previous Sinkhorn function.
+The important point is that the atlas choices become arguments, so we avoid writing the same analysis code three times.

 25